AndreyKovalevskiy/BulbaTalks/docs/CONTRIBUTING.md

 ### Commit Message

-1. Use present tense.
+1. Use the present tense.
 2. Start your message with an uppercase letter.
 3. Write in English.
 4. The first line of your commit message must be maximum 50 characters long.
 If you need more verbose description, write the first line as a summary, leave a blank line and then start writing the description.
 Each line in the description should though wrap at the 72nd mark.
 5. Use the imperative in the title.
 For example, you can start the title with these words: Refactor, Update, Remove, Release, Fix, Merge, Rename, etc.